 It was previously reported that the attack originated in a Managed Service Provider (MSP) that the victim cities all had in common: RSM Consulting out of Rockwall, Texas.
-Based on new reporting done by CRN, the MSP was using the ConnectWise Control tool to support their clients and apparently the hackers were able to coopt the tool to exploit their clients.
+Based on reporting done by CRN, the MSP was using the ConnectWise Control tool to support their clients and apparently the hackers were able to coopt the tool to exploit their clients.

 MSPs are going to have to batten down the hatches and properly protect their customers’ systems and networks.
-And software providers can no longer get away with saying “we told you so” when their software is implicated in a massive attack like these.
+And software providers can no longer get away with saying “we told you so” when their software is implicated in a massive cyberattack like these.

-The best way to combat these well-known threats is to implement a program built for managing vendors’ access.
+The best way to combat these well-known cyber threats is to implement a program built for managing vendors’ remote access.
 Advanced technologies, such as vendor privileged access management (VPAM), will fully secure vendor accounts and their use in order to avoid making headlines for a data breach or ransomware attack.